David Blaine

 David Blaine (born David Blaine White; April 4, 1973) is an American magician, mentalist, and endurance performer.
 Born in New York City, Blaine became interested in magic at a very young age.
 He gained prominence in 1997, when his first television special, David Blaine: Street Magic, aired on ABC.
 That year, he also appeared in Magic Man.
 He later starred in the television specials David Blaine: Real or Magic (2013), Beyond Magic (2016), and The Magic Way (2020).

 Known for his dangerous stunts, in 2008 he attempted to break the Guinness World Record for breath holding.
 He succeeded in holding his breath for 17 minutes 4 seconds, setting a new world record for oxygen-assisted static apnea.
 He is the author of Mysterious Stranger: A Book of Magic (2002), an autobiography and armchair treasure hunt with instructions on performing magic tricks.

 Early life

-Blaine was born David Blaine White on April 4, 1973, in Brooklyn, New York City, the son of a single mother, Patrice White, a teacher who was of Russian Jewish ancestry, and father William Perez, who is a Vietnam War veteran of Puerto Rican and Italian descent.
+Blaine was born David Blaine White on April 4, 1973, in Brooklyn, the son of a single mother, Patrice White, a teacher who was of Russian Jewish ancestry, and father William Perez, who is a Vietnam War veteran of Puerto Rican and Italian descent.

 When Blaine was four years old, he saw a magician performing magic on the subway.
 This sparked a lifelong interest for him.
 He was raised by his mother and attended a Montessori school in Brooklyn.
 They later moved to Little Falls, New Jersey, where he attended Passaic Valley Regional High School.

 According to one account, his mother developed cancer when Blaine was 15 and died when he was 20.
 According to another, "When Blaine was 21, his mother was stricken with cancer and passed away in 1994."
-When Blaine was 17 years old, he moved to Manhattan, New York City.
+When Blaine was 17 years old, he moved to Manhattan.